 The mountain range in central Vietnam contains the largest contiguous forest in the country, an island in an otherwise densely populated and agriculture-dominated country.

 Within the forests of Kon Ka Kinh lives the largest population of grey-shanked douc langurs.
-This primate species is endemic to this region and Critically Endangered according to the red list of the International Union for Conservation of Nature (IUCN).
+This primate species are endemic to this region and Critically Endangered according to the red list of the International Union for Conservation of Nature (IUCN).
 The area also is home to the Northern yellow-cheeked crested gibbon, which is listed as endangered.

 Since 1991, FZS has been supporting the protection of endangered monkey species and their habitats in Vietnam.
 The first few years of work focused on the Cuc Phuong National Park and the Van Long Nature Reserve in the north of the country and later expanded to the Phong Nha Ke Bang National Park.
 Since 2010 the FZS engagement exclusively covers the mountainous region in central Vietnam.